 - 1. Press Decode to display the DECODE function menu. - 2.
 Press the Display softkey and choose On to display the decode line on the display. - 3.
 Press the List softkey to enter the LIST function menu. - 4.
 Press the Display softkey and choose On to display the decode list on the display. - 5.
 Press the Scrol softkey and the Lines softkey to set the position of the cursor and the line number of the list with the Universal Knob.
 The range of the Lines is 1 to 7.

-The picture below triggers on ID, the ID is 14b2d4ff and the Band rate is 100kb/s:
+The picture below triggers on ID, the ID is 0x013

-Figure 57 CAN Decode
+Figure 55 CAN Decode

 Interpreting CAN Decode.